ConnectSDK/SmartHomeSampleriOS/README.md

 - Add ConnectSDK for iOS to the project.
 See [link](https://github.com/ConnectSDK/Connect-SDK-iOS) for setup instructions
 - Add Belkin [Wemo SDK](http://developers.belkin.com/wemo/sdk).
 Run wemo_duplicate_symbols_fix.sh in WeMoSDK folder
 - Add [Philips Hue SDK](http://www.developers.meethue.com/documentation/apple-sdk).
 Add [Lumberjack](https://github.com/PhilipsHue/PhilipsHueSDK-iOS-OSX/tree/master/Lumberjack) which is required by Philips Hue.
-- Add Nuance Dragon mobile [Speechkit framework](http://nuancemobiledeveloper.com/public/index.php).Update the variables kNuanceAppId, kNuanceAppHost, kNuanceAppHost and SpeechKitApplicationKey in Secret.m with the values provided .
+- Add Nuance Dragon mobile [Speechkit framework](http://nuancemobiledeveloper.com/public/index.php).
+Update the variables kNuanceAppId, kNuanceAppHost, kNuanceAppHost and SpeechKitApplicationKey in Secret.m with the values provided .
 For instructions for SpeechKit setup see [this](http://dragonmobile.nuancemobiledeveloper.com/public/Help/DragonMobileSDKReference_iOS/SpeechKit_Guide/ServerConnection.html)
+- Update Wink access parameters kWinkUsername, kWinkPassword, kWinkClientId, kWinkClientSecret

 ##See also
 For more information on using Connect SDK, we recommend you review the following material.